 The Cloud as a Tectonic Shift in IT:

-- Part 2, The Irrelevance of Infrastructure as a Service (IaaS), takes a closer look at IaaS, PaaS and SaaS
+Part 2, The Irrelevance of Infrastructure as a Service (IaaS), takes a closer look at IaaS, PaaS and SaaS

-- Part 3, The Death of Operating Systems (as We Know Them), Sacha talks about how the operating system will evolve under the new IT service paradigms
+Part 3, The Death of Operating Systems (as We Know Them), discusses how operating systems will evolve under the new IT service paradigms

-- Part 4, The Death of Middleware, Sacha looks at the impact of PaaS on traditional middleware
+Part 4, The Death of Middleware, predicts the impact of PaaS on traditional middleware

 - Part 5, Conclusion, the cloud is IT’s most tectonic shift